PatelVatsalB21/GoogleAPITokens/README.md

 Following things are required beforehand

 - Client Id and Client Secret
-- Google Sign In Functional
+- Google Sign In Integration

 # Working